XML RSS

 Unless you have a lift, or prefer using a taxi - take the airport bus into the city: it will take you to the station, from where you can get your bearings, get some directions to your hostel or head for the friendly tourist bureau on Burg and Castle street.

 In case you consider hitchhiking from the airport - it's possible, but not recommended unless you can get a ride straight into town.
-Stretches of the road into Cape Town are bordered by 'informal settlements' which are insecure, especially after dark.
+Stretches of the road into Cape Town are bordered by 'informal settlements' which could be insecure, especially after dark.

 Cheap Cape Town Accommodation